furstenheim/tuenti-challenge-8/README.md

 ## Tuenti challenge 8

 These are my solutions to some of the problems from the 8th tuenti challenge (2018).
 All of them are in Go.
 The complete statements of the problems can be found at https://contest.tuenti.net.
+I've included solutions to 5, 6, 9, 11, 14 and 13

 * Problem 5